Home » What Kind of Cactus Can Tortoises Eat?

 Grow Cactuses

-Use a knife to slice pads from a mature prickly pear cactus and leave them in a shady location for a few days.
-They’re ready to plant when the cactus pads harden up and become callous.
+Use a knife to slice pads from a mature, prickly pear cactus and leave them in a shady location for a few days.
+They’re ready to plant when the cactus pads harden and become callous.

 If the pads are rotting, throw them away and start over.

 Plant the calloused cactus pad in soil, where it’ll enjoy direct sunlight.
-Unlike a mature plant, a growing cactus must be watered several times per week.
+Unlike a mature plant, a growing cactus must be watered several times weekly.

 Before long, you’ll notice new cactus pads grow.
 Pluck these pads while they are bright green.
 If the cactus pads are smooth and devoid of stalks, they can be eaten directly from the source by the tortoise.
 If not, remove any stalks before feeding.